Employee terminal server

 User settings (profile) are saved to

 \\ate\tsprofiles\your_login .
-The folder can be accessed remotely from SMB's Windows desktop computers
+The folder can be accessed remotely from the teaching computers with Windows using the SMB protocol

-Access to local client disks in a Terminal Server session
+Access to local client disks in a terminal server session

-Connect a Unix home directory
+Mount a Unix home directory

-The directory automatically connects as a disk
+The directory is automatically mounted as a disk

-Z: , or this can be used
+Z: , or you can use this

-win in the column on the right.
+win column on the right.